- Code ARTV2038

 Second Semester 2020

 This topic-based course takes the form of a studio-based workshop led by a specialist practitioner in the visual arts.
 It provides the opportunity for students to undertake interdisciplinary study in a focused area of studio practice under the tutelage of a leader in the field.
 Workshop Atelier aims to utilise the skills of visiting artists to the School of Art, or to tap the specific skills of existing staff, in projects designed to expand the technical and conceptual skills of students that can then be applied and developed in their own studio discipline.

-- Synthesise new techniques and concepts with their established studio-based skills
+- synthesise new techniques and concepts with their established studio-based skills; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.